Learn how to create compelling audio stories for podcasts and other applications.

-Workshop Fee: $1195
+Workshop Fee: $1295

-Class Size: 14 (Max)
+Class Size: 12

-By examining some successful pieces, we’ll discuss why they work, how they were achieved and how audio fits into multimedia stories.
-You will be asked to find a story during your time at the workshop, and the 2nd half of your week you will dedicate to recording your story and editing it.
+By examining some successful pieces, we’ll discuss why they work, how they were achieved, and how audio fits into multimedia stories.
+You will be asked to find a story during your time at the workshop, and in the second half of your week, you will record your story and edit it.
 The course will include the technical aspects of recording audio on professional equipment as well as audio editing and mixing on the industry’s standard software – Hindenburg and ProTools.
-No previous knowledge of digital editing is necessary.

 Instructor: Suzi Pond